mtrohman/heiswayi.github.io/about.md

 #### Colophon

 This site (blog) is a place I share my thoughts, opinions, reviews, ideas, projects or findings.
 This site is built with the excellent [Jekyll](http://jekyllrb.com), a static site generator and proudly hosted on [GitHub Pages](https://pages.github.com/).
 The layout of this site (Jekyll theme) is designed or hand-made by me with passion of simplicity.
 Its typeface is powered by [Fira](https://github.com/mozilla/Fira) from Mozilla.
-The [source code](http://github.com/heiswayi/heiswayi.github.io) of this site is available as open source under [MIT license](http://heiswayi.github.io/mit-license).
+The [source code](http://github.com/heiswayi/heiswayi.github.io) of this site is available as open source under [MIT License](http://heiswayi.github.io/mit-license).

 #### Site Disclaimer

 > The information in this weblog is provided "AS IS" with no warranties, and confers no rights. **This weblog does not represent the thoughts, intentions, plans or strategies of my employer.** It is solely my opinion.
 My thoughts and opinions change from time to time as I come to learn more and develop my understanding about the things and issues that I am blogging about.
 This blog just provides a snapshot of the knowledge, views, and opinions that I hold at a particular point of time and these might most probably change over a period of time.
 I reserve the right to evolve my knowledge, thoughts, and viewpoints over time and to change them without assigning any reason.

+#### License

+Unless otherwise stated, all original code (paste/snippet) presented on this site is licensed under [MIT License](http://heiswayi.github.io/mit-license).
+All original photographs and text on this website are licensed under [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
+If you have any questions about using any of this material for commercial purposes, please write me an email at **hnrird(at)gmail.com**.